Identifying Distributional Perspective Differences from Colingual Groups: Task Definition

-\paragraph{Cultural Model.} Cultural model is a probabilistic model that gives a score to a statement.
-For $s_i$ in each statement pair $\{s_{en_i},s_{cn_i}\}$, a machine-generated cultural score $MP(s_{i}) \in [0,1]$ is assigned to estimate $s_i$'s probability of being accepted by its corresponding culture.
-Similarly, a human-annotated cultural acceptance score pair $HA(s_{i}) \in [0,1]$ is assigned and considered as the ground truth of the extent to which $s_i$ is accepted by its corresponding cultural background.
+\paragraph{Group Perspective Model and Score.} Group Perspective Model is a probabilistic model that mirrors the group's distributional perspective on a claim - the model gives a score that reflects a group's likelihood of agreeing with that claim.
+For any claim $s$ and its translations $(s^{en},s^{cn},s^{jp}),$ a machine-generated score $P^l(s^{l}) \in [0,1]$ is assigned to estimate the probability of $s^{l}$ ($l$ denoting language) being supported by the corresponding group.
+A distributional perspective score closer to 1 (fully support) and 0 (fully reject) indicates unanimity, while a score closer to 0.5 implies split within group.
+Similarly, a human-annotated perspective score $H^l(s^{l}) \in [0,1]$ is assigned and considered as the ground truth of the likelihood that $s^{l}$ is supported by its corresponding group.

+\paragraph{Distributional Perspective Difference.} Finally, we define (distributional) perspective difference.
+Let $\mathcal{D}_{model_i}^{l_1-l_2} \in [-1,1]$ be the difference of perspective scores predicted by two models (for group $l_1$ and $l_2$) of $s$, where